What is a Static Site Generator and how to select one?

 I am sure, I have left out many.
 If you are already using a static site generator, please let me know about it 👇

 JAMstack.
-So far, we have only seen a face of JAMstack where there was no mention of the server.
+So far, we have only seen the face of JAMstack where there was no mention of the server.

 Are you also looking for some guidance to use JAMstack with enterprise applications?
 Do not miss my next article from this JAMstack series.
 See you soon ⏱️.